Skip to content

 • Get today’s weather for a location

-2. Tool Call — The model’s request to use a tool
+2. Tool Call - the model’s request to use a tool

-Completing our weather example:
+Continuing our weather example:

-• Our tool call output could be a JSON structure like {"temperature": "25", "unit": "C"}, indicating the current temperature is 25 degrees.
+• Your tool call output might be JSON like {"temperature": "25", "unit": "C"}, indicating the current temperature is 25 degrees.

 text

-4. Function tools vs. Tools
+4. Function tool (function) vs. Tools

 • In addition to function tools, there are custom tools that can handle free-form text input and output.